-- 4.4.3 In harmony with Church doctrine and with the needs of Guatemala, the following measures, urgently needed to improve the situation, may be highlighted: - To legislate in view of an equitable land distribution, beginning with the vast government properties and "properties insufficiently cultivated, in favor of those able to make them fruitful."
-(G.S.71). - To facilitate the presenting of additional titles for lands which the campesinos have been cultivating for years. - To guarantee legally the defense of campesinos and refugees so that they will not be stripped of their lands. - To defend the campesinos against speculation in the renting of lands to be cultivated. - To assure that campesinos receive a just and equitable price, protecting them from voracious and unscrupulous middlemen. - To give an adequate farming education to the greatest possible number of campesinos, so that they may improve their methods of cultivating and may be able to diversify their crops. - To grant the greatest possible facilities for bank credits and for acquiring seeds, fertilizers, and other materials and farming tools needed. - 8.
-To increase the salary of the campesinos in accord with human dignity and their family responsibilities. - To open up channels and to create mechanisms so that the campesino can participate actively and directly in the local, regional, national and even international marketplace. - To diminish the indirect taxes on the purchasing of products for farmwork. - To create direct taxes for large land extensions proportionate to the size of the lands. - 12.
-To organize some kind of protective measures for campesinos against poor harvests and work accidents. - To stimulate and protect campesino organizations in defense of their rights and to increase their farm production. - 4.5 CHRISTIAN CHARACTERISTICS IN THE CHANGE OF STRUCTURES
+- To legislate in view of an equitable land distribution, beginning with the vast government properties and "properties insufficiently cultivated, in favor of those able to make them fruitful."
+(G.S.71). - To facilitate the presenting of additional titles for lands which the campesinos have been cultivating for years. - 3.
+To guarantee legally the defense of campesinos and refugees so that they will not be stripped of their lands. - To defend the campesinos against speculation in the renting of lands to be cultivated. - 5.
+To assure that campesinos receive a just and equitable price, protecting them from voracious and unscrupilous middlemen. - 6.
+To give an adequate farming education to the greatest possible number of campesinos, so that they may improve their methods of cultivating and may be able to diversify their crops. - To grant the greatest possible facilities for bank credits and for acquiring seeds, fertilizers, and other materials and farming tools needed. - 8.
+To increase the salary of the campesinos in accord with human dignity and their family responsibilities. - 9.
+To open up channels and to create mechanisms so that the campesino can participate actively and directly in the local, regional, national and even international marketplace. - 10.
+To diminish the indirect taxes on the purchasing of products for farmwork. - 11.
+To create direct taxes for large land extensions proportionate to the size of the lands. - To organize some kind of protective measures for campesinos against poor harvests and work accidents. - To stimulate and protect campesino organizations in defense of their rights and to increase their farm production. - 4.5 CHRISTIAN CHARACTERISTICS IN THE CHANGE OF STRUCTURES - 4.5.1 Nonviolence

-4.5.1 Nonviolence

 We cannot resort to violence because it is neither evangelical nor Christian, but rather generates further violence in an endless spiral.
-As Christians, we have more confidence in the power of those who are nonviolent than in the brute force of those who place all their trust in armed homicides.
+As Christians, we have more confidence in the power of these who are nonviolent than in the brute force of those who place all their trust in armed homicides.